mojaconsult/rsi/README.md

 # RSI
 "Rural Solar Innovation" is a project in Mont-Soleil.

+# Current technology stack
 This git repository provides configuration information for OpenHAB 1.8 that is used as an insulation between the "things" in the building and the cloud.
+It is running on a Raspberry P 2B with a zwave USB stick and an enocean USB stick (currently not working next to each other).

 ## Naming
 We call all devices according to IoT "things".
 In the naming of OpenHAB such things have